hclbaur/sdt-core/docs/SPECIFICATION.md

 Converts a date-time into a number of milliseconds elapsed since the epoch.
 A negative number is returned for a point in time prior to the epoch.

-<i>Note:</i> if a local date-time is supplied, the implicit time zone will be used to calculate the offset from UTC.
+If a local date-time is supplied, the implicit time zone will be used to calculate the offset from UTC.

 Examples: